 To apply for the Supplemental Burial Allowance, please fill out the Burial Allowance application below and submit copies of the following documents along with your application:

-- One document proving EITHER: (1) The servicemember was a resident of New York State at the time of his/her death, or (2) The servicemember was a member of the New York Army National Guard or New York Air National Guard at the time when he/she entered active duty status, during which period of service he or she died.
+- One document proving EITHER: (1) The servicemember was a resident of New York State at the time of their death, or (2) The servicemember was a member of the New York Army National Guard or New York Air National Guard at the time when they entered active duty status, during which period of service they died.

 - Document(s) showing how much money, if any, the United States Department of Veterans Affairs paid the applicant or other family members to assist in covering the funeral and interment expenses.

 If you need assistance, or just want to learn more about the benefits and services you may be eligible for, schedule an appointment with one of our Veterans Benefits Advisors, all Veterans themselves.

 - Call 1-888-838-7697 to speak to an advisor.